TERMS & CONDITIONS

 1.1 Entrants to the Awards and the Attendees will be deemed to have read and understood the Terms and Conditions.

-1.2 The Awards recognises the best in Commercial, Communications, Women in Sport, Equality, Diversity and Inclusion, Local Sports Partnerships, National Governing Bodies, new Sports Business, existing Sports Business, Sport Journalist of the year and an overall Outstanding Achievement in Sport.
+1.2 The Awards recognises the best in Commercial, Communications, Women in Sport, Equality, Diversity and Inclusion, Local Sports Partnerships, National Governing Bodies, new Sports Business, existing Sports Business, Sport Journalist of the Year and an overall Outstanding Achievement in Sport.

 1.3 Application for the Awards must be submitted online through our online form.
 Hard copies will not be accepted.

-1.4 To begin the process, the Entrant is required to follow the Organiser’s step by step process, completing the relevant information necessary for Entry to the Awards as provided on the Website.
+1.4 To begin the process, the Entrant is required to follow the Organiser’s step-by-step process, completing the relevant information necessary for Entry to the Awards as provided on the Website.

 1.5 Amendments cannot be made once an Entry has been submitted.
 If the Entrant has any concerns regarding the information submitted, they should contact the Organiser directly.

-1.6 All member organisations of the Federation of Irish Sport are eligible to enter the awards.
+1.6 All member organisations of the Federation of Irish Sport are eligible to enter the Awards.
 FIS member organisations can also apply on behalf of their own members.

 1.7 The Organiser does not accept any responsibility for Entries that are lost, damaged, or delayed due to technical errors.
-For the avoidance of doubt, proof of transmission of a lost or delayed Entry for the Awards will not be accepted as a valid or alternative Entry.
+For the avoidance of doubt, proof of transmission of a lost or delayed Entry will not be accepted as a valid or alternative Entry.
 The Organiser will email a receipt of all successfully logged Entries.

 1.8 The Organiser reserves the right to reject any Entry in its sole discretion and will reject incomplete Entries.